lt-project-repository/lt-peoject/README.md

 cd lt-project
 pip install -r requirements.txt
 ```
 Note that the torch version should be compatible with your cuda version.
-In the configuration file (ending with '.yaml'), `norm_logits` is equivalent to prediction normalization(PN), and `margin_cls` means Balanced Gradient Margin Loss(BaGMar loss).
+In the configuration file (ending with '.yaml'), `norm_logits` is equivalent to Prediction Re-balancing Strategy, and `margin_cls` means GALA Loss.

 **Dataset Preparation**
 * [CIFAR-10 & CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html)